 Businesses and business interest groups spend the most on lobbying.
 For every $1 spent on lobbying by public interest groups, $34 is spent by businesses and their associations.

-Not necessarily.
+That is a tricky question.
 Most corporate lobbyists are only working for their client's bottom line and don't care about how their policy impacts everyday people.
-However, there are a few "white-hat" lobbyists that only work for nonprofit clients and public interest groups.
+However, there are a few "white-hat" lobbyists" that only work for nonprofit clients and public interest groups.
 It is unfair to lump the good lobbyists together with the corporate ones.
 Our nonprofit, for example, let's everyday people hire lobbyists to work for good causes.

-Here is the difference between us and the nefarious corporate lobbyists in Washingon, D.C.:
+Here is the difference between white-hat lobbyists and the nefarious corporate lobbyists in Washingon, D.C.:

 We care about the people and what is right